-One major merit for working in architectural firms is the chance for professional registration they provide.
-After which architects have to look elsewhere to improve their career and finances.
+One major merit of working in architectural firms is the chance for professional registration they provide.
+After which architects have to look elsewhere to improve their careers and finances.

-When picking a firm to work for, especially if you intend to work there for long and probably grow to be a partner, then the big and ones are better.
+When picking a firm to work for, especially if you intend to work there for a long and probably grow to be a partner, then the big ones are better.

 If what you want is to learn and get professionally registered only, then the small ones are good.
 Here, you are more likely to get a one-on-one rapport with the boss.

 The best career path for young architects is to immediately after graduation pursue professional registration or licencing.

 After that decide on what path suits them based on their passion and capabilities.

 They could decide to either go into owning their firm if they meet the requirements, work in an organization/ government or teach at the university.